remisalmon/NNNN-neural-network/README.md

 # NNNN: a Nth NumPy Neural Network

-nnnn.py is a feed-forward neural network with stochastic gradient descent written in Python
+`nnnn.py` is a feed-forward neural network with stochastic gradient descent written in Python

+`nnnn.py` is also:
+* Simple (125 lines of code)
+* Customizable (available activation functions: ReLU, sigmoid; available cost functions: MSE, binary cross-entropy)
+* Vectorized (not completely, the stochastic gradient descent can be vectorized...)

 ## Usage